It’s hard for parents to avoid technology like tablets with them becoming an increasingly big part of our daily lives.

 The Apple iPad is still the most popular tablet on the market for a reason and their base model iPad, launched back in 2022, is their most affordable yet.
 The iPad brings everything you expect from the iPad at a price that makes it a great pick for teens and tweens looking for a tablet for school or gaming.

-Of course, with an iPad, you get access to the App Store and it’s thousands of apps all tailored for the iPad.
-Everything from education apps to great games, the App Store is loaded with great content for kids and Apple’s family sharing setup allows you to control the content your child has access to to ensure they remain safe when using the device.
+The App Store is loaded with great content for kids including some fantastic education apps and Apple’s family sharing setup allows you to control the content your child has access to to ensure they remain safe when using the device.

 On the subject of family sharing, parental controls on the iPad are very robust including content and privacy restrictions that allow you to manage screen time, in-app purchases, content access.
 Accessing the parental control settings isn’t always the easiest thing to do, but when they are setup they work well and giving you piece of mind.